ahsec/Security_Scripting-Python/Module_3/README.md

   From the file
   "/usr/src/kernels/3.16.3-200.fc20.i686+PAE/include/uapi/linux/if_ether.h"
 0x0800 is defined as:
-  define ETH_P_IP        0x0800          /* Internet Protocol packet */
+  define ETH_P_IP        0x0800          /* Internet Protocol packet

 * Raw_Socket_Full.py
-  Second version of the Simple packet sniffer (Raw_Socket.py) that capture a packet of the form 0x0800 # IP packet
+  Second version of the Simple packet sniffer (Raw_Socket.py) that capture a packet of the form 0x0800 # IP packet.
   Prints the Ethernet and IP headers and exits.
   This version adds information about the Ethernet, IP and TCP headers

   From the file
   /usr/src/kernels/3.16.3-200.fc20.i686+PAE/include/uapi/
-  linux/if_ether.h" 0x0800 is defined as:  define ETH_P_IP        0x0800          /* Internet Protocol packet */
+  linux/if_ether.h" 0x0800 is defined as:  define ETH_P_IP        0x0800          /* Internet Protocol packet

   For reference, [Size of data types in pyhton](https://docs.python.org/2/library/struct.html)